cruncha-cruncha/palindrome/README.md

 _AKA: things get out of hand_

 How can I challenge myself?
 If I'm going to make people wait 4 days for a simple REST API, the results better be impressive.
 What if palindrome calculation was non-trivial and took a really long time?
-Like determining whether "racecar" was a palindrome or not took ten seconds.
-Imagine that palindrome calculation is a stand-in for any heavy workload, and now our server needs to be not only responsive but also capable of processing long-running tasks, almost like an RPC system.
+If determining whether "racecar" was a palindrome or not took ten seconds, our server needs to be not only responsive but also capable of processing long-running tasks, almost like an RPC system.

-Implementing this seemed fun and challenging to me, while also being vaguely applicable to the real world.
-I had thought about persisting data to disk (using a plain text file, sqlite, or even postgres), but wasn't excited about it, so let's continue with this new 'long-running-task-managment' design goal in mind.
+Implementing this seemed fun and challenging to me, while also being vaguely applicable to the real world (replace 'palindrome determination' with any heavy workload).
+I had time, and thought about persisting data to disk (using a plain text file, sqlite, or even postgres), but wasn't excited about it.
+Let's continue with this new 'long-running-task-managment' design goal in mind.

 The `S_DELAY` environment variable artificially slows down the method used to determine whether a string is a palindrome and save the result (`Palindromes.doWork(msg)`).